 Before applying for Federal PLUS, apply for all other types of aid.

-Additional PLUS loan information can be found at Federal Student Aid Office
+Additional PLUS loan information can be found on the Federal Student Aid website.

 As you pursue your educational goals, we understand covering the cost of your education can be a major concern.
 If your financial aid award does not meet the cost of your education, you may want to consider a private loan.